nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 3.1 Patient Information Management

-If you are a busy clinic receptionist who finds it challenging to manage patient information, CareFlow is the solution for you.
+If you are a busy clinic receptionist who find it challenging to manage patient information, CareFlow is the solution for you.

 CareFlow lets you keep all your patient data in one place and access it easily.
 With our user-friendly interface, you can add, update, or find patient info without any trouble.
 No more headaches from managing paper records or notes!